Health Psychology Graduate Students

 Gabrielle Rinne

-Gabrielle Rinne is in her fifth in the Health Psychology program.
+Gabrielle Rinne is in her sixth year in the Health Psychology program.
 Her research focuses on the biobehavioral mechanisms linking exposure to stress early in development to mental health, with a particular focus on exposures in the prenatal period through childhood.
 She is also interested in how early caregiving adversity and parent-child relationships get under the skin to influence health.

 Advisors: Professors Chris Dunkel Schetter and Steve Lee